pingidentity/pingidentity-devops-getting-started/docs/README.md

 # Ping Identity DevOps

-The goal of Ping Identity DevOps is to enable DevOps, administrators and developers with tools, frameworks, blueprints and reference architectues to deploy Ping Identity software in the cloud.
+The goal of Ping Identity DevOps is to enable DevOps, administrators and developers with tools, frameworks, blueprints and reference architectures to deploy Ping Identity software in the cloud.

 ## Why Containerization?